carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Resources and information regarding our equity, inclusion, and accessibility roadmap.
 Our goal is to attract, retain and promote a diverse community of instructors and learners and foster an environment of inclusion.

 ### Events
 Related to Carpentries sponsored or related events.
-Examples include CarpentryConnects,online symposiums and more.
+Examples include CarpentryConnects, online symposiums and more.

 ### Feedback
 Comments on experience from Instructors, Hosts, Members, and other community members.